vitopn/ansible-sumocollector/README.md

 Role Name
 =========

 Ansible role to install SumoCollector.
+This role was inspired by modcloth's SumoCollector role, but it goes one step further by including the ability to include additional log paths.

 Role Variables
 --------------